wp-plugins/add-meta-tags/readme.txt

 Please check out the changelog of each release by following the links below.
 You can also check the [roadmap](http://www.codetrax.org/projects/wp-add-meta-tags/roadmap "Add-Meta-Tags Roadmap") regarding future releases of the plugin.

 - [2.6.0](http://www.codetrax.org/versions/223)
  - Added full support for the generation of the `Player` Twitter Card for locally hosted audio and video.
 Make sure your web site is accessible over the HTTPS protocol before enabling this feature in the plugin settings, otherwise the generated Player Cards will not be rendered by Twitter.
-This feature is experimentalnd should be considred in beta phase.
+This feature is experimental and should be considered in beta phase.
 Your feedback is welcome.
  - Added full support for enabling/disabling the features of the `Metadata` metabox in the plugin configuration panel.
 Advanced customization of the availability of these features on a per user basis or depending upon each user's permissions, is possible through the `amt_metadata_metabox_permissions` filter.
  - The information about the supported Twitter Cards has been updated in the plugin description page on WordPress.org.
 - [2.5.5](http://www.codetrax.org/versions/232)